 Learning right along with my students, while experimenting with learning systems and learning styles, was important to me.
-My goal was to inspire my students' confidence in their own abilities through participatory learning.

-Actually, I had never given a thought to the idea that there might be specific rules and skills to help me out beyond the desire to demonstrate good manners.
+Actually, I had never given a thought to the idea that there might be specific rules and skills to help me out beyond the vague desire to demonstrate good manners.

 Today I am passionate about teaching skills that have immediate personal and professional benefit.
 Comfort and confidence are not trivial matters!